 In Kapolei, a lot of people use the bus to get to work every day though Kapolei is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The population of Kapolei is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.00% of adults in Kapolei have a bachelor's degree or even advanced degree.
+The citizens of Kapolei are very well educated compared to the average community in the nation: 34.00% of adults in Kapolei have a bachelor's degree or even advanced degree.

 The per capita income in Kapolei in 2018 was $33,057, which is middle income relative to Hawaii, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,228 for a family of four.